rodoherty1/AWS-Well-Architected/README.md

 ## Glossary
   **Component**

-   * Code, configuraion and AWS Resources that together deliver against a requirement.
+   * Code, configuration and AWS Resources that together deliver against a requirement.
    * Is a unit of technical ownership
    * Is decoupled from other components